SUBSCRIBE TO OUR FREE NEWSLETTER

 As much as 70 percent of the United States, geographically speaking, lacks any employment protections for LGBT workers, according to a study (pdf) released Tuesday by the equal rights think tank Movement Advancement Project (MAP).

-Nineteen states have enacted workplace protections and, combining the coverage provided by those and other local NDOs, currently "more than 170 million Americans are living in areas with laws that explicitly protect them from being fired based on their sexual orientation, and more than 157 million are explicitly protected from discrimination based on their gender identity," according to the MAP study.
+Nineteen states have enacted workplace protections and, combining the coverage provided by those and other local NDOs, currently, "more than 170 million Americans are living in areas with laws that explicitly protect them from being fired based on their sexual orientation, and more than 157 million are explicitly protected from discrimination based on their gender identity," according to the MAP study.

 However, huge gaps remain.

-"There is a deep rural-urban divide when it comes non-discrimination protections for LGBT people," said Ineke Mushovic, executive director of MAP.
+"There is a deep rural-urban divide when it comes to non-discrimination protections for LGBT people," said Ineke Mushovic, executive director of MAP.
 "Vast geographic stretches in this country--mostly in rural areas--lack LGBT-inclusive nondiscrimination laws."
 Mushovic said that an LGBT person is "50 times more likely to be covered by local laws if he or she lives in an urban rather than a rural area" in a state that lacks protections.

 For the most part, MAP found statewide protections "exist in clusters of generally more progressive states in the west, Midwest, and Northeast," while LGBT people in the Plains states and South are still largely left vulnerable.